Learn How to Trade Stocks – Learn the Stock Market

 Trading on the emotions of fear and greed

-While space does not permit me to fully explain the common mistakes that traders make (as mentioned above), what I will say is that the emotions of fear and greed rule all five.
-A major trap for traders learning the stock market is the tendency to act on emotions rather than logic.
+While space does not permit me to fully explain the common mistakes that traders make, what I will say is that the emotions of fear and greed rule all five.
+A major trap for traders who learn how to trade stocks is the tendency to act on emotions rather than logic.
 In other words, they either don’t trust themselves, their skills or their trading plan, which stems from having a low level of knowledge, skill and experience.

-The end result is that the trader acts through a fear of losing and ends up taking a micro view of the market by watching their trades daily or even intra-day or worse they make their decisions based on short term market volatility.
-This leads to an even bigger sin of over trading, as the trader chases the market in an attempt to regain lost capital or profit.
+In the end, the trader over reacts to the fear of losing and winds up taking a micro view of the market by watching their trades daily or even intra-day or worse they make their decisions based on short term market volatility.
+This leads to an even bigger sin of over trading, as the trader chases the market in an effort to regain lost capital or profit.

 An educated trader is never fearful or greedy

-Ignorance and overconfidence abounds in these areas, as people often mistakenly believe that they can handle the fluctuating extremes that leveraging presents.
-But in leveraged markets you can make or lose 100 percent in hours or minutes, and as such you need to have highly developed skills to handle this.
-For most, trading leveraged instruments is like giving the car keys to a 10 year old and telling them to go play.
+Ignorance and overconfidence abounds in these areas, as people mistakenly believe that they can handle the fluctuating extremes that leveraging presents.
+But in leveraged markets, you can make or lose 100 percent in hours or minutes and, as such, you need to have highly developed skills to handle this.
+Unfortunately, for most, trading leveraged instruments is like giving the car keys to a 10 year old and telling them to go play.

 How to be successful when learning the stock market